Read My New York Trip: Part I.

 Wall of Waffles, Flowers Galore, and Sleep No More

-Brunch in Midtown WAFFLES, I texted my friend Joy.
+WAFFLES, I texted my friend Joy.
 I need waffles.
 So we met at Petite Abeille in Midtown where lo and behold, an entire wall of waffle choices awaited.
 I got the plain Belgium with maple syrup and the omelette of the day with tomatoes, asparagus and goat cheese, as Joy and I discussed old friends and the travails of being an actress of a certain age.

 Perfume & Blooms

 I then stopped by Macy’s in Herald Square to check out the annual Macy's Flower Show.
 Appropriately installed in the fragrance department, every available nook and cranny was crammed with lavish arrangements of blooms.
 Each overhead display was matched thematically to a famous modern artist.
 Macy’s was absolutely packed with tourists taking snapshots, so after doing my touristy duty, I headed to Chelsea where I had tickets to the infamous Sleep No More at the McKittrick Hotel.
 I was accustomed to my HopStop app taking me to destinations via the most convenient subway routes, but after some time-consuming and tricky detours caused by train closures and inaccuracies the day before, I opted for a long walk.

 The Mondrian display at Art In Bloom, Macy's Flower Show in NYC

 Art in Bloom at Macy's in NYC, Herald Square

 The Walk to Chelsea on my way to see Sleep No More